codespirit7/reelo-app/README.md

 - **Send a POST Request:**
   - Use your preferred API testing tool (e.g., Postman, curl) to send a POST request to the provided URL: http://localhost:5000/api/questions.
-  - Set the request method to POST.
+  - Set the request method to GET.
   - Set the content type to application/json.
   - Include the sample request body in the request payload.